tsinis/colors_ai/README.md

 ## Accessibility

 The app was originally designed to be accessible by **WCAG 2.1 AA standards at minimum, and AAA in particular**, although it was not intended to be used by the blind or by people with severe visual disabilities.
 All **texts have a contrast ratio at least of 4.5, images 3.0, touch target sizes of at least 48dp**.
 The application was audited physically on a first-generation iPhone SE (smallest iPhone at this moment) with maximum font size, thickness, contrast, and component magnification.
 The **audit was also performed on the macOS** version of the app, using the same Accessibility Inspector as on the iOS.
 The **report from the official Accessibility Scanner for Android** (with a tested device with screen size 640x320px and maximum UI and font scale) can be found at [resources/accessibility](./resources/accessibility/) folder.
 As you may see it will only complain about the small tap size of text links in the *About* app section and overall screen semantics (which is a [framework bug](https://github.com/flutter/flutter/issues/39531)).
-Also, the application is **translated into 4 languages, have a haptic feedback (vibration) on mobile devices and sound feedback on all platforms** (expect PCs at this moment of time).
-The UI was also built to be **controllable via keyboard/input device/remote control/gamepad**, [here you will find a remote control showcase video](https://drive.google.com/file/d/15Ppuk3ELnP6MhUP6smwmrOS-LdbF0ji0/view?usp=sharing).
-However, in the future, I'm planning to improve the control via the input device.
+Also, the application is **translated into 4 languages, have a haptic feedback (vibration) on mobile devices and sound feedback on all platforms**.
+The UI was also built to be **controllable via keyboard/input device/remote control/gamepad**, however, in the future, I'm planning to improve the control via the input devices.

 ## How to run it